term-world/syllabus-template/CODE_OF_CONDUCT.md

 On course platforms used for the duration of the semester:

-* Use all platforms for appropiate class reasons
+* Use all platforms for appropriate class reasons
 * Follow the instructions while using the platforms
 * Keeping "up-to-date" with platforms may require seeking additional extra-curricular knowledge
   * For example, using Markdown in Discord